-509 US GOVERNMENT H
+509 AMERICAN GOVERNMENT H

-Prerequisite: 79.5 in Social Studies course H or 89.5 in Social Studies course CP
+Prerequisite: 85 in Social Studies course H or 90 in Social Studies course CP

 American Government (H) is a one-semester course with an in-depth study of the government of the United States with emphasis on individual rights and liberties.
 Students will study the Bill of Rights, the Constitution, the federal court system, landmark Supreme Court cases, political parties, mass media and public opinion, the branches of government, and comparative economic and political systems.
 US Government is a state mandated course for graduation.
+This course is concurrent with Regional Economics of the US Honors.